zelloptt/zello-channel-api/API.md

 ### `logon`

-Authenticates the client and connects to a channel.
+Authenticates the client and connects to channels.
 This must be the first command the client sends after establishing WebSocket connection.
-To stop the session and disconnect from the channel simply close the connection.
+To stop the session and disconnect from the channels simply close the connection.

+Connecting to multiple channels (up to 100) is currently supported for Zello Work only.

 #### Attributes